 - Who prescribed your Norvasc?
 A general practitioner or a cardiologist?

 - With regards to those taking their Norvasc to treat hypertension:

 - Do you know what your current blood pressure averages are now?

-- How well is Norvasc helping you to maintain a health blood pressure level?
+- How well is Norvasc helping you to maintain a healthy blood pressure level?

 - Are you taking any other medications to help you treat your hypertension?

-- At what age where you first diagnosed?
+- At what age were you first diagnosed?

 - Before or after the age of 40?

 - Have you ever had an angiography performed?

 - What were the results?